pokt-network/docs/paths/node-runner/zero-to-node/2-1-install-dependencies.md

 # 2-1: Install dependencies

-At this point you should be logged in via SSH as the `pocket` user that we setup in the previous step.
+At this point you should be logged in via SSH as the `pocket` user that we set up in the previous step.

 Before we install the Pocket software, there are a few dependencies we'll need to add.
 But before we install anything, we'll update the existing system packages first.